• Share this on:

 Through what channels does dried mango end up on the end-market?

-The most important channel for dried mango in Europe is represented by specialised dried fruit importers.
+The most important channel for dried mango in Europe is specialised dried fruit importers.
 There are also several alternative channels, such as agents, food processors or food service companies.

 Figure 3: European market channels for dried mango